Justice, Equity, Diversity, Inclusion (JEDI) and Antiracism in the Pediatric Residency Program

-Our residents are advocates for patients and communities of color and use their voices and positions as medical professionals to improve the health and well-being of all our patients.
+Our residents use their voices and positions as medical professionals to improve the health and well-being of our patients and communities of color.
 Some examples of ways our residents are currently involved in advocacy include:

-- Over the past two years, the residency class wrote an Anti-Racism Call to Action statement to hospital leadership that included resident experiences and concrete action steps to aid in improving the hospital environment for our minority patients, trainees, staff, and faculty.
+- Over the past two years, residents collectively wrote an Anti-Racism Call to Action statement to hospital leadership that included resident experiences and concrete action steps to aid in improving the hospital environment for our minority patients, trainees, staff, and faculty.

-- Residents helped to organize and participated in a university-wide silent demonstration in conjunction with the UW Network of Underrepresented Residents and Fellows
+- Residents helped to organize a university-wide silent demonstration in conjunction with the UW Network of Underrepresented Residents and Fellows

-- Participation in the Seattle Doctors for Justice March, which drew more than 10,000 healthcare workers from the greater Seattle areas to downtown Seattle in June 2020.
+- Trainees participated in the Seattle Doctors for Justice March, which drew more than 10,000 healthcare workers to downtown Seattle in June 2020.

 - Publication of an op-ed addressing the daily effects of systemic racism on child health.

-In addition to the EDI curriculum and advocacy opportunities for all of our pediatric residents, in 2020-2021 we matched our inaugural class for the Health Equity Track.
+While all residents participate in the EDI curriculum and advocacy opportunities, we matched our inaugural class for the Health Equity Track in 2020.
 The mission of the health equity track is to train a diverse group of pediatric residents to advance health equity for children and adolescents through collaborative clinical care, community partnership, advocacy, and education.
-Residents in this track have dedicated months throughout their residency focusing on growing skills in advocacy, leadership, and communication, while building toolkits to recognize structural roots of health inequity and effectively strategize and mobilize resources and interventions to advance health equity for our children, adolescents, and families.
+Residents in this track have dedicated months throughout their residency focused on growing skills in advocacy, leadership, and communication.
+HET residents learn to recognize structural roots of health inequity and strategize ways to mobilize resources and interventions that will advance health equity for our children, adolescents, and families.